 E.g., in 1994 the US Securities and Exchange Commission (SEC) issued Financial Reporting Release No. 44 (FRR No. 44), which no longer required the disclosure of advertising expenses.
 Research indicates that after 1994 the disclosure of advertising by US listed companies declined, which makes the computation of self-developed marketing intangibles and related tests of comparable DEMPE activity difficult.

-We draw très tristes conclusions regarding the return on assets (PLI) in the “transactional” net margin and comparable profits methods.
+We draw très tristes conclusions discouraging using the return on assets (PLI) in the “transactional” net margin and comparable profits methods.

-First, the equalizing gravitation of “solid, massy, hard” assets is an apparent myth.
+First, the equalizing gravitation of “solid, massy, hard” heterogeneous assets is an ideal, an apparent myth, which can’t be confused with the complex (balance sheet) reality of the selected comparables.

 Second, the claim that the return of intangible assets is higher than the return of tangible assets remains an untested hypothesis (it’s hearsay).